sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 with the front revealed on their forehead, so only the other players can see the card, but not the player himself.
 After the 9 matches, the player with the highest score wins.

+### 1.2 Motivation
+At the beginning of SoPra we discussed various options for a project among ourselves.
+Since three out of five people already knew the game and after a match with the other two, it quickly became clear that we would choose this game.
+It is varied to play and is even more fun when the camera is on.

 ## 2. Game view
 The order of the screenshots corresponds to the flow of the game, if possible.
 Matches 4, 3, 2 and the last match are not listed.
 The only difference to the five-card match is the number of cards.